xXTeraXx/qemu-60hertz/README.rst

-All I did was edit 1 file to make the QEMU Gtk window run at 60 FPS.
-You can use it if you want
+My Version Of QEMU, Originally this was only meant to make the GTK Window Run at 60hz but now it does a lot of other stuff

+Features

+GTK Window At 60HZ instead of 30
+CPU Model Info Changed to Intel Core Processors

 ______________________________________________________________________________________________________________-
 ===========